ThreeSixes/espkey-automator/README.md

 ## Recipe operation

 Using a recipe allows users to automate operations against one or more ESPKeys.
 The main concepts here are ESPKey definitions that specify the target device that tasks are run against.
+Recipes are specified and executed using the `--recpie` command line switch.
+Use `--recipe <recipe filename>` where `<file name>` a JSON-formatted recpie document.
+See `recipe.json.example` for an example.
 Tasks are a list of actions that are run against the ESPKeys defined in the afformentioned section.
 Tasks are scoped to a single ESPKey, and contain one or more actions.
 Individual actions contain an operation and any required or optional arguments for that operation.
 After each task is run a JSON-formatted log file is created in the format `<YYYY><MM><DD>-<HH><mm><ss>_<target>_<task>.json` Where `<YYYY><MM><DD>-<HH><mm><ss>` is the host running the task's UTC timestamp specifying the year, month, day, hour, minutes, and seconds. `<target>` is the target ESPKey the task was run against and the `<task>` is the named task.

 ### Recipe operations and properties